 - Member of the Research and Innovation Committee

-Dr Selim’s has consolidated an international and interdisciplinary resaerch, scholarship and empirical methodologies in Architectural Humanities, Post-Conflict urbanism and Digital Heritage to bridge people, buildings, and the city.
+Dr Selim has consolidated international and interdisciplinary resaerch, scholarship and empirical methodologies in Architectural Humanities, Post-Conflict urbanism and Digital Heritage to bridge people, buildings, and the city.
 She has received the Women of Achievement Awards 2021, highlighting the significant contributions and impact the women have made across the University and beyond.
 She is CoI on the Newton Prize 2020 Award winning project ‘Our Past, Our Future, All Together in Faynan – OPOF’: An international project using local heritage and archaeology to support sustainable development.

-Her current research focuses on Architecture and Digital Heritage methodologies and research fields in liberation politics, resilient cities and geographies of conflict, looking particularly at how memory informs post-conflict societies in their everyday practices.
-She also the founder and lead the Architecture and Urbanism group, Chaired the City (Re)shaped multi-disciplinary Conference and Guest Editor.
+Her research also focuses on Architecture and Digital Heritage methodologies and research fields in liberation politics, resilient cities and geographies of conflict, looking particularly at how memory informs post-conflict societies in their everyday practices.
+She is the founder and lead of the Architecture and Urbanism group, Chaired the City (Re)shaped multi-disciplinary Conference and Guest Editor.

 Dr Selim received several GCRF awards on Preservation of Cultural Heritage funded by the Arts and Humanities Research Council, British Academy and Research England.
-She is the PI of The Living Museum of Umm Qais project in Jordan to record, preserve, and analyze the endangered and multi-layered heritage site of the World Heritage Site of Umm Qais.
-(UNESCO Tentative list).
-She is also PI of the ‘(Re)Contextualisng Contested Heritage – ReConHeritage Project in partnership with academics and youth people from Kosovo, Lebanon and Iraq to mount interdisciplinary approaches and using arts and humanities research to respond to a critical global challenge of the continuous destruction of cultural heritage in conflict regions.
+She is the PI of The Living Museum of Umm Qais and Creative Economies Through Youth- led Arts and Craft in Jordan (CEARC) projects in Jordan.
+She is also PI of the ‘(Re)Contextualisng Contested Heritage – ReConHeritage Project in partnership with academics and youth people from Kosovo, Lebanon and Iraq to mount interdisciplinary approaches in conflict regions.
 She is CoI on Heritage Borders of Engagement Network [ENGAGE] that aims to mobilizing cultural heritage for building partnerships and institutions for sustainable and inclusive peace in three hubs: The Middle East, North Africa, and South Asia.